"Do I need a Geological Inspection Report?"

-If you are purchasing a hillside home in southern California, or already in escrow, you may be asking yourself this very question.
+If you have a property in escrow in southern California, you may be asking yourself this very question.

 A typical Geology Escrow Report is as followed: